axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-message-structure/concepts-message-bsdsyslog/_index.md

 {{% alert title="Note" color="info" %}}

-The {{% param "product.name" %}} ({{% param "product.abbrev" %}}) application supports longer messages as well.
+The {{% param "product.name" %}} application supports longer messages as well.
 For details, see the `log-msg-size()` option in {{% xref "/docs/chapter-global-options/reference-options/_index.md" %}}.
 However, it is not recommended to enable messages larger than the packet size when using UDP destinations.

 {{% /alert %}}